rsveldema/state_machine_DSL/README.md

 This project contains a light-weight state machine DSL.
 A code generator generates C++ code from a state machine's description.
-The generated C code is compact, and for use on embedded devices (STM32, PIC, Kinetis, LPC, Nordic, etc. should all work using std.
+The generated C code is compact, and for use on embedded devices (STM32, PIC, Arduino, Raspberry PI, Kinetis, LPC, Nordic, etc. should all work using std.
 C++ compilers).

 ## Example ##